erdabravest2001/NanoVal-Tool/README.md

 # caDNAno Design Validation Tool
+**Note**: Curently this tool is run from the terminal/cmd, but the eventual goal of this project will implement a GUI, also providing more informatics such as suggested thermal annealing ramp, basic staple stand statistics etc.
 ## Prerequisites
 This documentation assumes basic knowledge of caDNAno2, and DNA origami concepts including thermodynamics, structure, design etc.
 Users should be familiar with the caDNAno2 interface and the representations of staple/scaffold strands.